Which is Better: Blade or Bladeless Lasik?

 What is Bladeless LASIK?

 Bladeless LASIK uses a femtosecond laser to create the flap.
 It is also known as “all-laser” LASIK.
-An increasing number of surgeons favor bladeless LASIK over bladed LASIK for its consistent results and excellent visual outcomes.

 - Creates more consistent corneal flaps, resulting in fewer flap-related complications.